 While the FCC is okay with the T-Mobile-Sprint merger, the Department of Justice (DOJ) is not.
 That's because both agencies have different responsibilities; the FCC is concerned with the technical aspects of the merger while the DOJ investigates the competitive nature of the transaction.
 And that is where there is apparently a problem.
-Reducing the number of major U.S. wireless providers by 25% doesn't appeal to the DOJ, which is why the agency reportedly is against the merger.
+Reducing the number of major U.S. wireless providers by 25% doesn't appeal to the DOJ, which is why the agency reportedly is against the merger

-According to Bloomberg, the Justice Department disagrees with those who say that a combined T-Mobile-Sprint would be a tougher competitor for the nation's two top wireless carriers, Verizon and AT&T. That argument doesn't seem to hold much water with DOJ antitrust chief Makan Delrahim, who will reportedly demand that both T-Mobile and Sprint help create a new carrier that would keep the number of major providers at four.
+, the Justice Department disagrees with those who say that a combined T-Mobile-Sprint would be a tougher competitor for the nation's two top wireless carriers, Verizon and AT&T. That argument doesn't seem to hold much water with DOJ antitrust chief Makan Delrahim, who will reportedly demand that both T-Mobile and Sprint help create a new carrier that would keep the number of major providers at four.

 T-Mobile CEO John Legere and Sprint chairman Marcelo Claure were both seen outside the Justice Department's building in Washington D.C. yesterday after meeting last week with officials from the agency.
 Asking the two carriers to help setup a competitor might be a deal breaker as far as Legere and Claure are concerned.
 New Street Research analyst Blair Levin says that it isn't likely that T-Mobile would agree to such a condition, although the analyst says that there are cable firms, like Dish Network who are chomping at the bit to enter the industry.